MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ![Refrig_GT](https://github.com/user-attachments/assets/1578e7d0-9b39-4e94-b240-d45677cae40c)

 #### Compressor
-The compressor increases the pressure and temperature of the refrigerant vapor.
-Low-pressure vapor exiting the evaporator is compressed and delivered to the condenser.
+The compressor drives the flow in the refrigerant loop.
+It is controlled to maintain a pressure of 0.3 MPa in the chiller and the evaporator, which corresponds to a saturation temperature of around 1°C.
 For a scroll compressor, a novel direct approach involves using a 3D CAD model of the fixed and orbiting scrolls to obtain volume and area profiles for the construction of a one-dimensional fluid dynamic model.
 The figure below presents a high-fidelity 1D hybrid approach for simulating a scroll compressor, demonstrating excellent agreement with test data.